 One of the more serious muscular diseases that is associated with simvastatin usage is rhabdomyolysis—a condition characterized by atrophying skeletal muscle tissue.
 The lost muscle tissue (myoglobin) collects in patients’ blood and can cause severe kidney problems or even death.
 Most of the time, this disease is caused by severe injury such as a muscle being crushed by an object, and in other cases it arises due to extreme alcohol abuse.
 Primary symptoms include:

 The broken-down muscle mass can cause other problems throughout the body such as:

-- Oligura or Anuria (decreased or non-existent urine production, respectively); and
+- oligura or anuria (decreased or non-existent urine production, respectively)

 Treatment includes rapid rehydration, as most cases of rhabdomyolysis are caused by sudden incidents.
-Doctors may also prescribe various drugs to cause myoglobin to disintegrate.
+Doctors might also prescribe various drugs to cause myoglobin to disintegrate.
 In extreme cases, they’ll put patients on dialysis.

 Vytorin Might Be a Diabetes Risk Factor